illumos/docs/docs/developers/index.md

 ## Hardware Support

-You'll generally have good luck with common x86 components, but it's always a good idea to refer to the [Hardware Combatibility List](https://www.illumos.org/hcl/) or Joyent's [Manufactory database](http://eng.joyent.com/manufacturing/bom.html).
+You'll generally have good luck with common x86 components, but it's always a good idea to refer to the [Hardware Compatibility List](https://www.illumos.org/hcl/) or Joyent's [Manufactory database](http://eng.joyent.com/manufacturing/bom.html).